 More ways to find articles

 Some of the Library's eresources aren’t included in the Articles search.
-To search for more articles and ebooks, have a look at the full range of eresources we offer.
-You can also use the databases A–Z list to explore the Library's subscription databases and create your own custom set to search.
+To search for more articles, ebooks, newspapers and streamed audio and video, have a look at the full range of eresources we offer.
+You can also use the A-Z databases list to explore the Library's subscription databases.